gcziprusz/NeuralNest/dict.md

   - TBD
 - Multiple Regression
   - Multiple regression is a statistical technique used to analyze the relationship between a dependent variable and two or more independent variables.
 It extends the concept of simple linear regression, which involves predicting a dependent variable based on a single independent variable, to cases where there are multiple predictors.
+- multi-armed bandit problem
+  - The multi-armed bandit problem is a classic problem in decision theory and sequential decision-making under uncertainty.
+It is named after the metaphor of a gambler facing a row of slot machines (bandits), each with a different probability distribution of payouts.
+The goal of the gambler is to maximize the total reward gained over time by choosing which slot machine to play in each round.
 - MLP
   - MLP stands for Multilayer Perceptron, which is a type of artificial neural network (ANN) composed of multiple layers of neurons (nodes) arranged in a feedforward manner.
 MLPs are one of the most common types of neural networks used in machine learning and are widely applied to various tasks, including classification, regression, and pattern recognition.
 - MNIST